Half-assed features on Softbank iPhone

 Until now, all our attempts have failed.
 But this time, I'm trying something new with an Ajax based interface running on the new Google App Engine platform.
 It's been really fun using a new technology, Python, on Google's own architecture.

-I have no idea if this new system while withstand the load this year, especially with the tight quotas in place for the beta phase of App Engine.
-But I sure hope Steve announces the iPhone launch in Japan starting tomorrow and I'll take the day-off to rush to the Apple Store in Ginza as soon as it opens...
+I have no idea if this new system will withstand the load this year, especially with the tight quotas in place for the beta phase of App Engine.
+But I sure hope Steve announces the iPhone launch in Japan starting tomorrow and I’ll take the day-off to rush to the Apple Store in Ginza as soon as it opens…

 iPhone on Softbank